- Location: Amarnath Cave, Chandanwari Hills, Himalayas, Pahalgam, Jammu & Kashmir, Indian

 Amarnath Yatra Registration Procedure

 Amarnath Yatra 2021 Registration will start from 1st March 2021 till the Time Time Yatra Ends.
-In 2013 Yathra Registration was started from 18th March 2013.
+In 2013 Yathra Registration was started on 18th March 2013.
 In 2014, 2015, 2017 & 2018 it was started from 1st March, in 2016, 29th February.
 Last Year’s Registration was started on 1st April 2019.
 Shrine Board has Fixed the quota for every day and has limited registration to 7500 per route per day.
 In 2014 Online Registration had been closed by Amarnathji Shrine Board.
-From 2014 -2018 pilgrims had only Offline registration Process.
-Last Year in 2019 govt opened online registration on a trial basis.
+From 2014 -2018 pilgrims had only an Offline registration Process. in 2019 govt opened online registration on a trial basis.
 But Last year in 2020 registration will start very early.
 Registrations are also Known as Permits, Passes.
 Yathra Authority doesn’t give any VIP Pass to General Pilgrims.

 Amarnath Yatra Registration form

 Download the Amarnath Yatra Registration Form in PDF format from here

 Amarnath Yatra Medical Health Certificate

 Download Amarnath Yatra Medical Health Certificate in Pdf format from here

 Amarnath Temple Opening and Closing Timing